 D.N.J.
 LBR 3016-1.
-Modified Chapter 11 Plan or Disclosure Statement
+Chapter 11 Plan or Disclosure Statement

+- (a) Table of Contents.
+Every Chapter 11 Plan or Disclosure Statement must contain a Table of Contents. - (b) Modification.
 If a chapter 11 plan proponent files a modified plan or disclosure statement, the entire modified document must be filed.
 The title must use a numerical designation such as "First Modified Plan" or "Second Modified Plan."